Turbulent processes and mean-field dynamo: Mean-field models based on the EMF obtained from DNS

 \section{Mean-field models based on the EMF obtained from DNS}

-We now review recent studies of mean-field dynamo models constructed based on the electromotive force (EMF) obtained from direct numerical simulation (DNS) of rotating stratified convection, especially focusing on ``semi-global'' models.
+Here we provide an example of how the mean-field theory is utilized as {\it a tool for understanding what is going on} (see \Sec{umft}).
+We discuss recent studies of mean-field dynamo models constructed based on the electromotive force (EMF) obtained from direct numerical simulation (DNS) of rotating stratified convection, especially focusing on ``semi-global'' models.
 The properties of solar and stellar convection, and the various methods for extracting the information of the EMF from DNS are also summarized.

-\subsection{Properties of Solar and Stellar Convection}
+\subsection{Properties of solar and stellar convection}

-The convection zones (CZs) of the Sun and stars are in a turbulent state with huge values of fluid Reynolds number (${\rm Re} \gtrsim 10^{12}$), magnetic Reynolds number (${\rm Re_M} \gtrsim 10^8$), Rayleigh number (${\rm Ra} \gtrsim 10^{20}$), and an extremely low Prandtl number (${\rm Pr} \sim 10^{-4}$--$10^{-7}$); see, e.g., \cite{ossendrijver03}.
 A quantitative physical description of solar and stellar dynamos, which should be the result of the nonlinear interaction of turbulent flows and magnetic fields, is a great challenge for us and constitutes a significant milestone on the long way to a full understanding of turbulence.
 Even with state-of-the-art supercomputers, it is impossible to numerically simulate solar and stellar convection and its interaction with the magnetic field and to observe/analyze numerical data in detail with realistic parameters.
-Therefore, to say with complete confidence that one has fully understood the solar and stellar dynamo problem, it should be necessary to find a universal law of magneto-hydrodynamic (MHD) turbulence, build a reliable sub-grid scale (SGS) turbulence model, and then reproduce the magnetic activities of the Sun and stars quantitatively in an integrated framework by numerical models with incorporating the SGS model.
+Therefore, to say with confidence that one has fully understood the solar and stellar dynamo problem, it should be necessary to find a universal law of magneto-hydrodynamic (MHD) turbulence, build a reliable sub-grid scale (SGS) turbulence model, and then reproduce the magnetic activities of the Sun and stars quantitatively in an integrated framework by numerical models with incorporating the SGS model.
 This is because fluid quantities that may be verified in future observations should include the meridional distributions of fluid velocity, vorticity, kinetic helicity, and thus the turbulence model constructed on the basis of these profiles \citep[e.g.,][]{hanasoge+16}.
 Only when the correctness of the turbulence model is observationally validated should our understanding of the solar and stellar dynamos as a consequence of the turbulent dynamo process be completed.
 In the near future, a very exciting time may come when we will be able to test and verify various turbulence models under extreme conditions inside the solar and stellar interiors.